AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-contenthub.md

 To download multiple licensed assets displayed on the Asset Cards, execute the following steps:

 1. On the Content Hub homepage, select the Asset Cards and click **Download**.
 The **Download assets** dialog box displays a license or list of licenses associated with the selected assets in the left pane.
 1. Click a license in the left pane to see its PDF in the middle pane and the associated assets with it in the right pane.
-The PDF preview of the selected license is available only if the license PDF is already approved in your Assets as a Cloud Service Environment.
+The PDF preview of the selected license is available only if the license PDF is approved in your Assets as a Cloud Service Environment.
 [Approve the license PDFs](/help/assets/approve-assets-content-hub.md) of the selected assets before downloading to see their previews in the dialog box.
 1. Click ![remove-icon](/help/assets/assets/remove-icon.svg) to remove a license from the dialog box.
 1. Select **I have read and accept all the terms and conditions mentioned above.**
 1. Click **Download** to download the selected assets.